Logo

 Keith Foti, a roadie in Jeff Buckley's band, remained on shore.

-Jeff Buckley's autopsy showed no signs of drugs or alcohol in his system, and the death was ruled an accidental drowning.
+Jeff Buckley's autopsy showed no signs of drugs or alcohol, and the death was ruled an accidental drowning.

 The official Jeff Buckley website published a statement saying his death was neither mysterious nor a suicide.